Non-Newtonian Blood in Artery CFD: A Fluent & DPM Tutorial

 Non-newtonian Blood In Artery CFD Simulation, ANSYS Fluent Training

-Figure 2: Particle residence time visualization showing blood component distribution
+Figure 2: Particle residence time from the Artery Fluent analysis, showing areas where blood cells linger.

 Non-newtonian Blood In Artery CFD Simulation, ANSYS Fluent Training